Client Visibility Issues: Fix WSUS Clients appear then disappear in the console

 wuauclt.exe /detectnow /reportnow

-Reason for unexpected behavior
+Reason for unexpected behaviour

 HKLMSoftwareMicrosoftWindowsCurrentVersionWindowsUpdate

-Restart the windows update service
+Restart the Windows update service

 wuauclt /resetauthorization /detectnow